The Albuquerque metro area’s population totals 907,679 residents and is currently growing at a steady pace of 1 to 2 percent a year.

 Albuquerque’s 20-to-34 year old demographic was projected to grow at 10.3 percent vs the US average of 5.1 percent over the five year period from 2005 to 2010.

 The average age of an Albuquerque metro resident is 38.4 years with the median age being 37 years.

 |45 to 64

 |65 and over

-According to the 2000 Census, 35.5 percent of New Mexico’s population is bilingual.
-Of the state’s bilingual population, the majority — 78 percent — speak Spanish/English.
+According to data from the American Community Survey, 22.9 percent of the metro's populations (5 years and over) is bilingual.
+Of this, the majority — 74 percent — speak Spanish and English "very well."
 According to author Richard Florida’s Rise of the Creative Class, Albuquerque was ranked the number one most creative mid-sized city in the U.S., thanks in part to its diversity.

 |Albuquerque Metro Area Diversity Profile|

 Source: Claritas Inc. 2015 Estimates.
 May not add to 100 percent due to rounding.